Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: A Case Study Using the Value Cards Toolkit in Practice

 \subsection{Study Design and Implementation}

 During COVID-19, class meetings were held remotely via Zoom.
 Students were asked to complete a 5-step activity using the Value Cards Toolkit during one class meeting.
 All students were assigned to teams and each team was assigned to one of the four conditions.
 The detailed instructions and the Values Cards toolkit were given to the students in digital version through Canvas \cite{Canvas}.
 The study has the following five steps: (1) Students complete an individual quiz.
 (2) Students read Model Cards and make individual model selections.
 (3) Students are assigned to teams of 4 and have team discussions via Zoom breakout rooms around.
 The 4 students in a team collaboratively write a short proposal.
 (4) Students complete a post-survey individually, and the instructors hold a subsequent reflection session to collect feedback.
 (5) Students complete a post-quiz 7 days after the initial in-class activity.
 Students were given the Model Cards at Step 2, the Persona Cards at Step 2 if applicable, and the Checklist Cards at Step 3 if applicable.
-Condition names, condition details and details of participant assignment are provided in Table~\ref{tab:Conditions}.
+See Table~\ref{tab:Conditions} for details on conditions and random assignments.